cjpais/LocalScore/README.md

 ## 🚀 About

 LocalScore helps answer questions like:
-- Can my computer run an 8 billion parameter well?
+- Can my computer run an 8 billion parameter LLM well?
 - Which GPU should I buy for my local AI setup?
 - How does my current hardware stack up against others?